RobotLocomotion/drake/doc/_pages/installation.md

 already built in, but some cloud or docker environments may require extra setup steps.

 ⁽²⁾ CPython is the only Python implementation supported.
-Drake does not support the Python environment supplied by Anaconda.
-Before installing or using Drake, please `conda deactivate` (repeatedly, until even the conda base environment has been deactivated) such that none of the paths reported `which -a python python3` refer to conda.
-Note that Miniconda seems to work fine; it's only Anaconda that has caused problems for some users.
+Drake is not tested regularly with Anaconda, so if you are using Anaconda you may experience compatibility hiccups; when asking for help, be sure to mention that Conda is involved.

 ⁽³⁾ The Python version shown in the table is supported for all installation channels.
 Additionally, on Ubuntu when installing via ``pip`` Python versions